 In regard to online searches, Google is your go-to tool for checking on potential matches.
 Of course, it works best if you can acquire a full name without giving yours away in the process.
 But, if the person you’re corresponding with doesn’t want to disclose their surname early on, you can still engage in research using other available information.
 Helpful data to know includes a first name, city of residence (current and past), place of birth, and their employer or the type of work they pursue.
 You should be able to glean most of these tidbits through your pre-date correspondence.
 Facebook and LinkedIn profiles may also provide worthwhile information if the person in question makes use of those social media services.
 Instagram is becoming quite popular, as well.

 Several other no-cost search tools are available from Intelius.
-Options provided for performing your own simple background investigations include a basic People Search, Background Check, Criminal Records search and Reverse Phone Number Lookup.
+Options provided for performing your own simple background investigations include a basic People Search, Reverse Phone Lookup, Criminal Records Search, Background Check, Public Records Search and Reverse Address Lookup.
 Obviously, the data Intelius provides is rudimentary, their goal being to persuade you to pay for detailed reports.
 Still, what you can discover for free may be worth the time invested.
 It certainly doesn’t hurt to try.

 If you elect to purchase paid reports from Intelius or a similar provider, please read the fine print carefully.
 Some services are subscription-based and choosing them will enroll you in their automatic renewal program.
 Formerly, the Better Business Bureau identified a pattern of complaints from consumers about billing issues, mostly from those unaware of ongoing monthly fees when making a one-time purchase.